Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 For you to run the program, you will need to define a few variables:

-_plotsize (line 9):_ This defines the side length of the square plot produced by the simulation in milimeters (mm)
+_plotsize (line 9):_ This defines the side length of the square plot produced by the simulation in millimeters (mm)

 _cpu_cores (line 10):_ This defines the number of CPU cores that the program will use when simulating